lrasata/todo-list-app/README.md

 ### Ongoing improvements
-- [ ] Add unit test and e2e testing - In progress
+- [ ] Add unit test and e2e testing - continuous progress
 - [x] ~~when clicking on check box to complete a task, category is disappearing~~
-- [ ] Fix slight flickering on All tasks page --> use createApi() from RTK query to optimise number of calls
+- [ ] Fix/improvement slight flickering on All tasks page --> use createApi() from RTK query to optimise number of calls

 ## Backend